Skip to content Accessibility statement

 Upcoming events

 Until recently, postgraduate music education has barely touched on the connection between solo and choral singing.
-In this unique course led by Robert Hollingworth, director of innovative solo-voice ensemble I Fagiolini, you'll explore the intricacies of this sophisticated genre.
+In this unique course led by Robert Hollingworth, director of the innovative solo-voice ensemble I Fagiolini, you'll explore the intricacies of this sophisticated genre.

 You'll explore how audiences receive this repertoire, much of which was not written with public concert performance in mind, and consider how this affects presentation and performance.